Rasel-Mahmud-61/Chat-Application-Using-Java-Swing-Socket-Programming-/README.md

 ## 👉 Indroduction

 **Welcome to our chat app!
 It's designed to make communication effortless and enjoyable.
-Whether you're connecting with friends, family, or colleagues, our app provides a seamless experience with features like instant messaging, group chats, file sharing, and more.
-Dive in and start chatting**.
+Whether you're connecting with friends, family, or colleagues. our app provides a seamless experience with features like instant messaging, group chats, file sharing, and more.
+Dive in and start chatting**

 ## ✍️Technologies